 - Create, implement, and submit two or more projects/events using the STEAM/Maker materials and curriculum,

 - Create, implement, and submit one or more “stealth” programs to be implemented in the Makerspace at the library

 - Utilize evaluation tools and anecdotal information to gather data on:

 - number of patrons participating in project events,

 - efficacy of STEAM programming in the library,

 - increase in knowledge of program topic areas,

-- best practices to improve, expand, and/or increase programming for teens in the Makerspace
+- best practices to improve, expand, and/or increase programming for all ages in the Makerspace

 - Complete all of the MOU requirements (It will be explicitly stated that if a library does not complete the requirements, they will be responsible for returning all materials to ICfL at their own expense.)

 The following indicators are what the Commission has set as expectations for the project.